ucsb-cs56/w20/_lab/lab01.md

     - Detailed instructions: [Configuring your ssh key for Github.com](https://ucsb-cs56-pconrad.github.io/topics/github_ssh_keys/)

-3. At the shell prompt on any of the csil machines, type the following command:
-    ```
-    ssh-keygen -f ~/.ssh/known_hosts -R csil.cs.ucsb.edu
-    ```

-    - You need to do this because CSIL had new hardware installed over the summer, which caused the host key to change.
-    - If you get a "no such file or directory" error, then you can skip this step

 4. Review a few basic facts about git, github.com and github.ucsb.edu
     - detailed information [here](https://ucsb-cs56-pconrad.github.io/topics/git_overview/)